geerlingguy/ansible-role-jenkins/README.md

     jenkins_prefer_lts: false

 By default, this role will install the latest version of Jenkins using the official repositories according to the platform.
-You can install the current LTS version instead by setting this to `false`.
+You can install the current LTS version instead by setting this to `true`.

 The default repositories (listed below) can be overridden as well.